TeeeJaey/Invoice/README.md

 # Invoice
-A simple webpage to update & create invoice
+A simple HTML webpage to update & create invoice